apache/spark/python/docs/source/index.rst

 PySpark Documentation
 =====================

-PySpark is an interface for Apache Spark in Python language.
-It not only offers for you to write an application in the Python APIs but also provides PySpark shell so you can interactively analyze your data in a distributed environment.
-PySpark supports most of Spark features such as Spark SQL, DataFrmae, Streaming, MLlib (Machine Learning) and Spark Core.
+PySpark is an interface for Apache Spark in Python.
+It not only allows you to write Spark applications using Python APIs, but also provides the PySpark shell for interactively analyzing your data in a distributed environment.
+PySpark supports most of Spark's features such as Spark SQL, DataFrmae, Streaming, MLlib (Machine Learning) and Spark Core.

 .. image:: ../../../docs/img/pyspark-components.png